- Backend Agents and Services that process iModels and respond to events from iModelHub

 An app may require data-access operations that are specific to and intrinsically part of the app.
 One reason is performance.
 An analysis that must make many related queries on iModel content, perhaps based on knowledge of a domain schema, to produce a single, combined result should be done close to the data.
 Another reason for app-specific backends is the backends-for-frontends pattern.
 App-specific backends are easy to write using RpcInterfaces and are encouraged.

-@bentley/imodeljs-backend.
-A backend may also depend on common packages such as imodeljs-common, bentleyjs-core, or geometry-core.
-See backend portability.
+@itwin/core-backend.
+A backend may also depend on common packages such as

 An app can use many services, both general-purpose and app-specific.